 Ph.D. students: Doctoral regalia consists of a gown, hood, and velvet tam (cap).
 You should order your regalia by March 30 and pick up your order starting May 7 at the Bookstore.
 There is a late fee for orders received after March 30.
 If you prefer to have your regalia shipped to you, you must pay a shipping fee and place your order by April 29.

 M.A. students: Master’s regalia consists of a cap, gown, and tassel.
 You may purchase regalia in the Bookstore up until the day of the Convocation ceremony.
 If you prefer to have your regalia shipped to you, you should place your order by March 31 to avoid a late fee, and you must also pay a shipping fee.

 Military Honor Cords: Active-duty members or veterans of the U.S. Armed Forces are invited to wear a red, white, and blue honor cord in recognition of their service to our country.
 These cords will be provided by the University to any eligible graduate who requests one.
 To request a cord, please contact firstname.lastname@example.org by May 1.

-All students who wish to participate in University Commencement must register online by Friday, May 8 (registration will open in late March—please check back for the link).
+All students who wish to participate in University Commencement must register online at this link by Friday, May 8.
 Although tickets are not required for graduates wearing academic regalia, tickets are required for guests.
 GSAS students may reserve up to three guest tickets if they register by the deadline; you may either print your tickets or send them electronically to your guests.
 View a step-by-step guide for the Commencement ticketing system.